7 Tools to Level Up Your Content Promotion Game

 The first step is to find influencers, you can do so by researching a page that has your relevant influencers mentioned such as a digital marketing event page or a blog post on social media influencers for eCommerce.
 From here you simply scan the post you want, Mailshake.com does the rest.

 Voila!
-You’ve got their email ids, Twitter handles, even contact forms URLs; basically, the whole red carpet!
+You’ve got their email ids, Twitter handles, and even contact form URLs; basically, the whole red carpet!
 (You can even upload .csv files in case you’ve got contact lists.)

 You can craft emails (or use inbuilt templates) and reach out to your influencers in batches, after clicking ‘send’ your email campaigns will be tracked for opens and clicks.
 This is great to gain insight on who is more responsive and learn about who you can contact again.